clarkmit/DepPre/README.md

   - Spider plots for cross-category comparison

 - **Additional Modelling Support**:
+  - Built in pre-processing functions and imputation capabilities
+  - Available variables organized for each available time point of data acqusition
   - Cross-Validation using K-Folds to prevent overfitting and provide nested validation
   - Handles mixed data types (continuous, categorical, ordinal)
   - Variables organized around missing data which were collected and assesed at different time points
+  - Advanced interaction assesment, including option to specify domain-specific categories for analysis
-  - Further feature-sets organized across a spectrum of objective to subjective assessments for additional predictive comparisons
+  - Additionally organized feature-sets arranged across a spectrum of objective to subjective measurements

 ## Requirements